CondeNast/launch-vehicle-fbm/README.md

 * `cache` (default: [cacheman] memory cache) See [Session cache](#session-cache)
 * `hookPath` (default: `/webhook`)
 * `linkPath` (default: `/link`)
+* `pages`: A map of page ids to page access tokens `{1029384756: 'ThatsAReallyLongStringYouGotThere'}`.
+Currently optional but config will migrate to this in the future
 * `port` (default: `3000`)
 * `emitGreetings` (default: true)
   When enabled, emits common greetings as `text.greeting` events.